Hamilton Cycles In Vertex-Transitive Graphs of Order 10p: Cases

-Let $N_0$ be a minimal normal subgroup of $G$ such that $N_0\leq K$.
-If $N_0$ induces $N_0$-blocks of size $p$ or 2, then by Theorems~\ref{p-blocks} and~\ref{q=2}, $X$ has a Hamilton cycle, as desired.
+Let $N_0$ be a minimal normal subgroup of $G$ contained in $K$.
+If $N_0$ induces $N_0$-blocks of size $p$ or $2$, then by Theorems \ref{p-blocks} and \ref{q=2}, $X$ contains a Hamilton cycle, as desired.
 So in what follows, we assume that every minimal normal subgroup of $G$ contained in $K$ induces blocks of size $2p$.
-Then $N_0\lg \tau\rg$ is transitive on $V(X)$.
-So $G=N_0\lg \tau \rg$.
+Then $N_0\lg \tau\rg$ acts transitively on $V(X)$, implying $G=N_0\lg \tau \rg$.

-Suppose that $N_0$ is unfaithful on some $N$-orbits.
-By Lemma~\ref{unfaithful2}, $X$ has a Hamilton cycle.
-So in what follows, we assume that $N_0$ is faithful on all $N$-blocks.
-Further, by Proposition~\ref{squarefree}, $N_0$ is simple and is quasiprimitive on all $N$-blocks.
+Suppose that $N_0$ is unfaithful on an $N$-orbit.
+By Lemma \ref{unfaithful2}, $X$ admits a Hamilton cycle.
+Thus, in the following, we assume that $N_0$ is faithful on all $N$-orbits.
+Further, by Proposition \ref{squarefree}, $N_0$ is simple and acts quasiprimitively on all $N$-orbits.